 On 21 January 1942, the unit was constituted as the 308th Pursuit Squadron (Interceptor).
-It activated at Baer Field, Indiana, on 30 January 1942, was assigned to the 31st Pursuit (later, 31st Fighter) Group.
+It activated at Baer Field, Indiana, on 30 January 1942, and was assigned to the 31st Pursuit (later, 31st Fighter) Group.
 On 6 February 1942, the unit moved to New Orleans AB, Louisiana.
-During this period, the squadron trained in flew the Curtis P-40 Warhawk and Bell P-39 Airacobra.
+During this period, the squadron trained in the Curtis P-40 Warhawk and the Bell P-39 Airacobra.
 On 19 May 1942, the unit left for Europe without aircraft.
 Six days later, the unit was redesignated as the 308th Fighter Squadron.
 Around 10 June 1942, the squadron arrived at Atcham, England.
 Equipped with the Supermarine Spitfire, the squadron trained in the aircraft for two months.
 On 1 August 1942, the unit moved to Kenley, England, where it began flying combat missions on the 17th.
 Three days later, it was redesignated as the 308th Fighter Squadron, Single Engine.
-Five days after the name change, the squadron moved to Westhampnett, England, where it continued to fly combat mission in the Theater of Operations (ETO).
+Five days after the name change, the squadron moved to Westhampnett, England, where it continued to fly combat missions in the European Theater of Operations (ETO).

 On 23 October 1942, the squadron departed for the Mediterranean Theater of Operations (MTO).
-It landed at Tafaraoui, Algeria, 8 November 1942, the first day of the Allied invasion of North Africa.
+The unit arrived at Tafaraoui, Algeria, 8 November 1942, during the first day of the Allied invasion of North Africa.
 Between 10 and 31 January 1943, the squadron operated from Casablanca, French Morocco.
 On 6 February 1943, the squadron moved to Thelepte, Tunisia.
 On 17 February 1943, the unit moved to Tebessa, Algeria.
 Four days later, it moved to Canrobert, Algeria and four days after that to Kalaa Djerda, Tunisia.
-On 11 March 1943, it moved to Thelepte, Tunisia.
+On 11 March 1943, the squadron moved back to Thelepte, Tunisia.
 On 7 April 1943, the squadron moved to Djilma, Tunisi, and five days later to Le Sers, Tunisia.
 The North Africa Campaign ended on 13 May 1943.
 Seven days later, the squadron moved to Korba, Tunisia.
-In preparation for the invasion of Sicily, around 30 June 1943m the squadron moved to an island off of Malta by the name of Gozo.
+In preparation for the invasion of Sicily, around 30 June 1943, the squadron moved to an island off of Malta by the name of Gozo.
 The invasion began on 9 July 1943.
-Five days after that, the squadron moved to Ponte Olivo, Sicily, and then Agrigento, Sicily, five days after that.
+Five days later, the squadron moved to Ponte Olivo, Sicily, and then Agrigento, Sicily, five days after that.
 Around 2 August 1943, the unit moved to Termini, Sicily.
-The invasion ended on 17 August 1943.
+The invasion of Sicily ended on 17 August 1943.
 On 2 September 1943, the day before the Allies invaded Italy, the squadron moved to Milazzo, Sicily.
 Eighteen days later, the squadron moved to Montecorvino, Italy.
 On 14 October 1943, it moved again to Pomigliano, Italy.
-About this time, the squadron converted to the North American P-51 Lightning, which it flew for the rest of the war.
-In preparation for the Allied amphibious landings at Anzio, the squadron moved to Castel Volturno, Italy, on 14 January 1944.
-On 2 April 1944, the unit move to San Severo, Italy, and on 3 March 1945 to Mondolfo, Italy.
+About this time, the squadron converted to the North American P-51 Mustang, which it flew for the rest of the war.
+In preparation for the Allied amphibious landings at Anzio, Italy, the squadron moved to Castel Volturno, Italy, on 14 January 1944.
+On 2 April 1944, the unit moved to San Severo, Italy, and on 3 March 1945 to Mondolfo, Italy.
 On 14 July 1945, the squadron moved to Triolo, Italy.
-On 5 August 1945 it departed for the United States.
+With the war in Europe over, the squadron departed for the United States on 5 August 1945.
 It arrived at Drew Field, Florida, in August 1945, and inactivated on 7 November 1945.
-During World War II, the 308th garnered 15 campaign streamer.
+During World War II, the 308th garnered 15 campaign streamers.